What is a financial advisor?

 If you have a high net worth, a complicated estate or tax situation financial advisors can offer valuable advice.
 They are also useful for people going through a major life event like retirement, divorce or home buying.
 If you value having some there to answer any questions you have about your finances, an advisor is also beneficial.

-In the past, people would have chosen to work with financial advisors for portfolio rebalancing and tax loss harvesting.
+In the past, people would have chosen to work with financial advisors for portfolio rebalancing.
 But gone are the days when you needed a financial advisor to always maintain the right mix of investments and save on taxes.
 While this is still something many financial advisors offer, so too do online investment platforms.

 While financial advisors can be valuable for those with complex financials or folks that like to do things in person — they can come with a hefty price tag.
 The fees they charge can eat into the amount of money you actually earn from your investments.
 Before signing on with a traditional financial planner, ask yourself if you really need one.